Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

 At the stage of analysis, both checking of adequacy based on the data and understanding and discussion of the subject matter background are of crucial importance.
 The charge of an ignorance of subject-matter information that Bayesians often raise against frequentists does not affect frequentism-as-model.
-On the flipside, frequentism-as-model obviously relies on subjective decisions of the researchers, so that a statistician holding it cannot proudly claim that analyses are fully objective, as some frequentists and objective Bayesians like to do, which is questionable anyway (\cite{GelHen17}).
+On the flipside, frequentism-as-model obviously relies on subjective decisions of the researchers, so that a statistician holding it cannot proudly claim that analyses are fully objective, as some frequentists and \hbindex{objective Bayesians} like to do, which is questionable anyway (\cite{GelHen17}).

-As an example for subject-matter arguments, in a much-cited and influential study that prompted a Lancet editorial (\cite{Lancet05}) with the title ``The end of homeopathy'', \cite{Shangetal05} carried out a meta-analysis of eight studies comparing homeopathy with a placebo using a standard meta-analysis model with a random study effect assumed i.i.d.
-They found that there is no evidence that the odds ratio between ``homeopathy works'' and ``placebo works'' is different from one and concluded (not inappropriately) that ``this finding is compatible with the notion that the clinical effects of homeopathy are placebo effects.''
+As an example for subject-matter arguments, in a much-cited and influential study that prompted a Lancet editorial (\cite{Lancet05}) with the title ``The end of homeopathy'', \cite{Shangetal05} carried out a meta-analysis of eight studies comparing \hbindex{homeopathy} with a \hbindex{placebo} using a standard \hbindex{meta-analysis} model with a \hbindex{random study effect} assumed i.i.d. (note that this implies \hbindex{dependence} between the observations within the same study).
+They found that there is no evidence that the odds ratio between ``homeopathy works'' and ``placebo works'' is different from one and concluded (not inappropriately) that \begin{quotation} this finding is compatible with the notion that the clinical effects of homeopathy are placebo effects. \end{quotation}

 Here are two implications of the i.i.d. model for the random study effect.
 Firstly, modelling it as identically distributed implies that the differences between studies are attributed to random variation, which basically means that knowledge of known differences between the studies is ignored for modelling.
 This particularly includes differences between different modes of applying homeopathy.
 For example, there were only two studies used in the meta-analysis in which homeopathy was applied in the classical way with individual repertorisation, which is seen as the only proper way of applying homeopathy by many homeopaths.
 Modelling the study effect of these studies as coming from the same distribution as all the other study effects may be justifiable if there is an a priori belief that homeopathy basically is a placebo and the differences between application modes are irrelevant, but it is not suitable for convincing skeptical supporters of classical homeopathy who would be willing to accept a fair study.